SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 3. Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
 Place the output into the `logs` folder like you already did for the Docker logs in the previous tasks.
+Three files are expected.

+   In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect <container>`.
+Four files are expected.

 4. Based on the three output files you have collected, what can you say about the way we generate it?
 What is the problem if any?